 This is the best validated model of depression and involves bilateral surgical removal of the olfactory bulbs in rodents.
-Notwithstanding species differences in the effects of bulbectomy on an animal's behaviour and physiology, 17 this procedure causes a wide range of abnormalities in the animals, many of which echo what happens in humans suffering from depression.
-These involve not only changes in neuronal networks that are consistent with our understanding of the neurobiology of depression, 18,19 but also disruption of the immune system (cytokine production) and endocrine system (raised plasma cortisol), in ways that are common in depressed patients.
-A strong piece of evidence that distinguishes olfactory bulbectomy from other models is that many of these changes are prevented by prolonged, but not short-term, treatment with an antidepressant drug20 (cf. the FST, below).
+Notwithstanding species differences in the effects of bulbectomy on animals' behaviour and physiology17, this procedure causes a wide range of abnormalities in the animals, many of which echo what happens in humans suffering from depression.
+These involve not only changes in neuronal networks that are consistent with our understanding of the neurobiology of depression^{18,19}, but also disruption of the immune (cytokine production) and endocrine (raised plasma cortisol) systems, in ways that are common in depressed patients.
+A strong piece of evidence that distinguishes olfactory bulbectomy from other models is that many of these changes are prevented by prolonged, but not short-term, treatment with an antidepressant drug20 (c.f., below).

 This diverse evidence offers a good example of how validation of a putative animal model involves confirmation that a wide range of abnormalities seen in depressed humans are reproduced in animals too; these include neuroendocrine, immune, therapeutic profile and timescale, not merely a change in a single aspect of their behaviour.
-By contrast, most rodent 'models' of depression rely merely on comparisons of the change in their motor behaviour after an experimental challenge (e.g. when suspended upside down or immersed in a bucket of water) and do not consider the other physiological changes that are often associated with the human disorder.
+By contrast, most rodent 'models of depression rely merely on comparisons of the change in their motor behaviour after an experimental challenge (e.g., when suspended upside down or immersed in a bucket of water) and do not consider the other physiological changes that are often associated with the human disorder.

 Despite the strengths of this model, it does have some limitations, which are widely acknowledged.
-One is that olfactory bulbectomised animals are hyperactive, which is the opposite of what typically happens in depressed patients.
+One is that olfactory bulbectomized animals are hyperactive, which is the opposite of what typically happens in depressed patients.
 Another is that depression in humans clearly does not involve physical ablation or section of the olfactory bulbs.
-However, there are reports that the sense of smell is impaired in some depressed patients, 21 which raises the fascinating possibility that a functional deficit in this brain region could explain this subgroup of patients.
+However, there are reports that the sense of smell is impaired in some depressed patients21, which raises the fascinating possibility that a functional deficit in this brain region could explain this subgroup of patients.
 Finally, the surgical intervention needed for olfactory bulbectomy is regarded as a severe procedure under the European legislation and so its use needs stringent ethical justification.

-Chronic mild (unpredictable) stress
+Chronic mild (unpredictable) stress (CMS / CUMS)

 As mentioned above, rodents normally have a strong preference for sweet drinks, but this is diminished after experience of a series of mild stressors.
-The stressors do not need to be noxious or cause overt physical discomfort but can merely involve disrupting an animal's environment or daily routine.
-When used as intended, when it was first developed in the UK, the procedures apply stressors such as: short-term food or water restriction; continuous lighting; cage tilt; a change to group-housing; wet bedding; low temperature (10°C); intermittent white noise (85 dB); a novel object in the cage; or strange odour (e.g. air freshener).
-The animals experience one of these stressors each day, for several weeks, after which they develop a deficit in the Sucrose Preference Test.
-22
+The stressors do not need to be noxious or cause overt physical discomfort, but merely involve disrupting animals' environment or daily routine.
+When used as intended when it was first developed in the UK, the procedures apply stressors such as: short-term food or water restriction; continuous lighting, cage tilt, group-housing, wet bedding, low temperature (10°C), intermittent white noise (85dB); novel object in cage; strange odour (air freshener).
+The animals experience one of these stressors each day, for several weeks, after which they develop a deficit in the Sucrose Preference Test22.

-Because the loss of sucrose preference after chronic mild stress (CMS) is prevented by antidepressants, it is widely assumed that this change, alone, justifies the use of CMS to produce a model of depression or depression-like behaviour.
+Because the loss of sucrose preference after CMS is prevented by antidepressants, it is widely assumed that this change, alone, justifies the use of CMS to produce a model of depression, or depression-like behaviour.
 A more realistic and specific description would be that this deficit is equivalent to a loss of the rodents' motivation to experience pleasure, which is arguably relevant to 'anhedonia' in depressed humans (but see above).
-Whether or not this is the case, it should be borne in mind that anhedonia is a common element of other human psychiatric disorders too (e.g. schizophrenia, bipolar disorder, obesity and PTSD).
+Whether or not this is the case, it should be borne in mind that anhedonia is a common element of other psychiatric disorders too (e.g., schizophrenia, bipolar disorder, obesity and PTSD).